RyanBabou/Assignments/data structure/Assignment12.md

    ```text
    return if low > high
    ```
  2. The function will keep recursing into negative numbers and never stop.
-AT some point it will cause a stack overflow error.
+At some point it will cause a stack overflow error.
 3.   the fixed code is:

    ```text